elisa-amaral/Stopwatch/README.md

 # Timer Clock

-This project is a Timer Clock coded in JavaScript (Vanilla JS), HTML and CSS.
-The user can start, pause and reset the timer.
+This project is a Timer Clock coded in JavaScript (Vanilla JS), HTML and CSS, the user can start, pause and reset the timer.

 ## Project Link